Jamesbarford/holyc-lang/README.md

 ## Differences
 - `auto` key word for type inference, an addition which makes it easier to write code.
-- `static_cast<type>` skill issue on my behalf, post-fix type casting is something I've not yet tried.
+- `cast<type>` for casting as well as post-fix type casting.
+- `break` and `continue` allowed in loops.
 - You can call any libc code with `extern "c" <type> <function_name>`

 ## Bugs
 This is a non exhuastive list of things that are buggy
 - using `%f` for string formatting floats not work
-- `4.5==4.5` does not return `1` if you try and print it
-- `union` these are very broken
-- line number in error messages is always off and does not report the file
+- line number in error messages is sometimes off and does not report the file
-- function pointers on a class are a bit iffy
 - function pointers in a parameter list have to come at the end
-- Varaiable arguments are all passed on the stack
+- Variable arguments are all passed on the stack

 ## Inspirations & Resources:
 A lot of the assembly has been cobbled together by running `gcc -S -O0 <file>`